yawut/ProgrammingOnTheU/tutorial/Chapter 3.md

 ```c
 WHBProcInit();
 ```
 While it might not be obvious at first glance, Cafe is actually a fully multitasking OS, with a concept of the "foreground" and the "background".
 Sometimes, our app will get moved into the background - this can happen to open the HOME menu overlay, for example; though apps like the Internet Browser or Nintendo eShop do the same thing.
 Nintendo provides a library called **ProcUI** to handle these transitions along with a few other functions - the auto power-down features, for example.
-While ProcUI is relativley simple, libwhb provides an even simpler wrapper so we don't really have to think about it at all.
+While ProcUI is relatively simple, libwhb provides an even simpler wrapper so we don't really have to think about it at all.
 Here we initialise that.

 *Note: at the time of writing, libwhb's procui wrapper does not allow us to cleanly move from the background into the foreground - so resuming the app from the menu overlay may not work.
 Also note that when running from HBL, libwhb will exit the app instead of moving to the background.*